SharePoint/sp-dev-docs/docs/embedded/concepts/app-concepts/auth.md

 # SharePoint Embedded Authentication and Authorization

 To use SharePoint Embedded (SPE), your application needs to use Microsoft Graph.
-Learn more about [Microsoft Graph authentication and authorization](https://learn.microsoft.com/en-us/graph/auth/auth-concepts?view=graph-rest-1.0).
+Learn more about [Microsoft Graph authentication and authorization](https://learn.microsoft.com/graph/auth/auth-concepts?view=graph-rest-1.0).
+Learn more aboue the [SPE architecture] (./app-architecture.md).

-## Definitions

-These are important definitions to take into account to understand SPE authentication and authorization.

-SharePoint Embedded application
-: A Microsoft Entra ID application registration.
-As an owner or guest application to a container type, it will have access to containers of that container type.

-Container type
-: A [container type](containertypes.md) is a SharePoint Embedded resource that defines the relationship, access privileges, and billing accountability between a SharePoint Embedded application and a set of containers.
-Also, the container type defines behaviors on the set of containers.

-Owning Tenant
-: The Microsoft Entra ID tenant where a container type is created.
-This is often also the tenant where your SharePoint Embedded application is registered.

-Consuming Tenant
-: The Microsoft Entra ID tenant where a container type is used.
-Only a consuming tenant may have containers of such container type.
-A same Microsoft Entra ID tenant may be both owning and consuming tenant of a given container type.

-Container
-: A container is the basic storage unit in SharePoint Embedded.
-Also, a container defines a security and compliance boundary.

 ## Pre-Requisites

 * A Microsoft Entra ID application registration.
-See [register an application](https://learn.microsoft.com/en-us/graph/auth-register-app-v2?view=graph-rest-1.0).
+See [register an application](https://learn.microsoft.com/graph/auth-register-app-v2?view=graph-rest-1.0).
 * Your Microsoft Entra ID tenant has a Microsoft 365 subscription

 ## Authorization

 SPE operations are exposed via Microsoft Graph.
-SPE supports [access on behalf of a user](https://learn.microsoft.com/en-us/graph/auth-v2-user?view=graph-rest-1.0&tabs=http) and also [access without a user](https://learn.microsoft.com/en-us/graph/auth-v2-service?view=graph-rest-1.0&tabs=http).
+SPE supports [access on behalf of a user](https://learn.microsoft.com/graph/auth-v2-user?view=graph-rest-1.0&tabs=http) and also [access without a user](https://learn.microsoft.com/graph/auth-v2-service?view=graph-rest-1.0&tabs=http).

 > [!IMPORTANT]
 > Microsoft Graph permissions granted to your SPE application allows it to call SPE endpoints.
 However, your application must be granted [permissions to a container type](#container-type-application-permissions) before it gets access to containers of that type.

 ### Access on behalf of a user

-SPE operations [on behalf of a user](https://learn.microsoft.com/en-us/graph/auth-v2-user?view=graph-rest-1.0&tabs=http) require SPE applications to receive consent for Microsoft Graph [`FileStorageContainer.Selected`](https://learn.microsoft.com/en-us/graph/permissions-reference#filestoragecontainerselected) delegated permission.
+SPE operations [on behalf of a user](https://learn.microsoft.com/graph/auth-v2-user?view=graph-rest-1.0&tabs=http) require SPE applications to receive consent for Microsoft Graph [`FileStorageContainer.Selected`](https://learn.microsoft.com/graph/permissions-reference#filestoragecontainerselected) delegated permission.
 This permission requires admin consent on the consuming tenant before any user from the tenant can consent to it.

 In addition to your SPE application receiving consent for `FileStorageContainer.Selected` on a consuming tenant, the user that it is acting on behalf of will be required to have [container permissions](#container-permissions).
 The effective permissions that the SPE application will have are the intersection of the SPE application permissions and the user permissions when acting on behalf of a user.